geass/coredns/plugin/extkubernetes/README.md

    This option is ignored if connecting in-cluster (i.e. endpoint is not specified).
 * `kubeconfig` **KUBECONFIG** **CONTEXT** authenticates the connection to a remote k8s cluster using a kubeconfig file.
 It supports TLS, username and password, or token-based authentication.
 This option is ignored if connecting in-cluster (i.e. endpoint is not specified).
 * `namespaces` **NAMESPACE [NAMESPACE...]**, only exposes the k8s namespaces listed.
-   If this option is omitted all namespaces are exposed
+   If this option is omitted all namespaces are exposed.
 * `labels` **EXPRESSION** only exposes the records for Kubernetes objects that match this label selector.
    The label selector syntax is described in the [Kubernetes User Guide - Labels](http://kubernetes.io/docs/user-guide/labels/).
 An example that